Kitchen Deep Cleaning can be a real chore, but this plan for cleaning and organizing the kitchen is for you!

 Now let’s go deep clean the kitchen!

-I don’t use many cleaners, but a basic kit including window cleaner, degreaser or dish soap, floor soap, a toothbrush, and wipes or sponges.
-I also use a stainless steel cleaner and these are some of my favorite cleaners.
+I have never used many cleaners, but a basic kit including window cleaner, degreaser or dish soap, floor soap, a toothbrush, and wipes or sponges.
+I also use a stainless steel cleaner.
 Since I have a granite and marble back splash with white grout, I also seal them every six months.

 - Replace any blown bulbs